Cognigy/Documentation/docs/en/docs/live-agent/notifications.md

 ### Notification Types

-You can customize the behaviour of notifications received.
+You can customize the behavior of notifications received.
 Here is a list of them:

 - A new conversation is created
 - A conversation assigned to you
 - Your user is mentioned in a conversation
 - A new message is created in an assigned conversation

-More details can be found under [Profile Settings]({{config.site_url}}live-agent/profile-settings/#notifications)
+More details can be found under [Profile Settings](profile-settings.md#notifications)